mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ![](./images/spark_dag_example_02.png)

-Stage 0 and Stage 1 executes in parallel to each other as they are not inter-dependent.
+`Stage 0` and `Stage 1` executes in parallel to each other as they are not inter-dependent.

-Stage 2 (join operation) depends on stage 0 and stage 1 so it will be executed after executing both the stages.
+`Stage 2` (join operation) depends on `Stage 0` and `Stage 1` so it will be executed after executing both the stages.